sameerq08/pythonFaceRecognition/README.md

 # pythonFaceRecognition
-Face Recognition Python project, create encoding and then use that encoding to compare face
+Face Recognition Python project, create FaceEncodingFile.py file to encode images and then use that encoding to compare face